 The idea behind an evaluation framework for future evaluations is that it will function both as a management tool for guiding the ongoing implementation of the FPR and as a framework of accountability for progress that is or is not being made toward the ultimate goals.
-It will go beyond the question of what the Department has done (or not done) in any specific evaluation period - though it will also do that - to analyze the impact of implementation efforts and to provide a way to understand the efficacy of the recommendations of the FPR and actions.
+It will go beyond the question of what the Department has done (or not done) in any specific evaluation period - though it will also do that - to analyze the impact of implementation efforts and to provide a way to understand the efficacy of the recommendations of the FPR and whether they need to be supplemented or replaced with additional or different measures and actions.
 In other words, to the extent that progress lags, it will allow for objective analysis as to whether the issue is inadequate actions on the original recommendations or inadequacy of the recommendations, or some combination of both problems.